Icenium/icenium-cli/docs/man_pages/project/creation/init-website.md

 Usage | Synopsis
 ------|-------
 General | `$ appbuilder init website`

-Initializes an existing Mobile Website project for development in the current directory.
+Initializes an existing Mobile Website project for development in the current directory. <% if(isHtml) { %>If the directory contains an existing AppBuilder project synchronized from GitHub, the project retains any existing project configuration.

-The operation creates one or more of the following AppBuilder-specific files, if missing:
+This operation creates one or more of the following AppBuilder-specific files, if missing:
 * .abproject
 * .abignore

-If the directory contains an existing AppBuilder project synchronized from GitHub, the project retains any existing project configuration.
-<% if(isHtml) { %>

 #### Related Commands